mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 * Controllers leverage the [Reconciler Pattern](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch04.html), just as core Kubernetes does in managing built-in, non-custom resources too.
 * Controllers often use methods exposed by the Kubernetes API to watch for key events pertaining to resources and act accordingly based on their business logic.

-While the specific implementation details are a bit beyond the scope of this introduction, [kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/controller-overview.html) -- a framework for building Kubernetes APIs using CRDs in Go -- offers a useful overview of [What's in a Controller?](https://book.kubebuilder.io/cronjob-tutorial/controller-overview.html) Considering this overview, a Go-based `Foo` controller built using `kubebuilder` might start looking something like the following (big disclaimer: this is a crude and incomplete example that glosses over lotsa details):
+While the specific implementation details are a bit beyond the scope of this introduction, [kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/controller-overview.html) -- a framework for building Kubernetes APIs using CRDs in Go -- offers a useful overview of [What's in a Controller?](https://book.kubebuilder.io/cronjob-tutorial/controller-overview.html) Considering this overview, a Go-based `Foo` controller built using `kubebuilder` might start looking something like the following (big disclaimer: this is a crude and incomplete example that glosses over lotsa details; see [What is the Kubernetes controller pattern?](/blog/what-is-the-kubernetes-controller-pattern/) for a more in-depth tutorial on controller implementation):

 ```golang
 package controllers